gear-foundation/gear-wiki/docs/developing-contracts/token-standards/gnft721.md

 A Gear Non-Fungible Token (gNFT) is used to identify something or someone in a unique way.
 This type of Token is perfect to be used on platforms that offer collectible items, access keys, game of chance, numbered seats for concerts and sports matches, etc. This special type of Token has amazing possibilities so it deserves a proper Standard, the gRC-721 came to solve that!

 ## Motivation
 In general, gNFTs are designed to help develop decentralized applications by standardizing certain aspects of interaction.
-A generalized interface will allow different nft collections to be indexed and processed with ease, but without relying on a specific implementation.
-These principles create a generalized standard, save time, and provide more options for complex dapps composability.
+A generalized interface will allow different NFT collections to be indexed and processed with ease, but without relying on a specific implementation.
+These principles create a generalized standard, save time, and provide more options for complex dApps composability.

 ## Abstract contract state(interface)
 ```rust